joergi/blog/content/posts/2014-05-09-npm-throws-error-usr_bin_env_node-No-such-file-or-directory.md

-+++
+---
-title = "npm throws error /usr/bin/env: node: No such file or directory" description =  "solving the problems for npm throws error /usr/bin/env: node: No such file or directory" date = 2014-05-09
+title: "npm throws error /usr/bin/env: node: No such file or directory"
+description: "Solving the problems for npm throws error /usr/bin/env: node: No such file or directory"
-+++
+categories: [linux, ubuntu, node]
+tags: [node]
+date: 2014-05-09
+---

 If the nodejs server was installed via the package manager, it is not in:
 `/usr/bin/env/node`,